Former salt refinery

 Come and admire the old Ars-en-Ré salt refinery

 In the early 19th century, the salt trade expanded after the Napoleonic wars.
-Ile de Ré salt lost its popularity because of its grey colour.
+Ile de Ré salt loses popularity because of its gray color.
 In 1818, Benjamin Dubois-Dufontaine built a refinery near the port to bleach salt, but went bankrupt.
 Pierre-Nicolas Beuvain took over the refinery in 1830, enlarging it and installing a new salt processing system.
-By 1861, the plant employed 20 people and produced 15,000 tonnes of salt a year.
-The salt was washed, processed and dried before being put...
+By 1861, the plant employed 20 people and produced 15,000 tons of salt a year.
+The salt is washed, processed and dried before being bagged.
+A railroad was installed in 1876 to transport the salt to the refinery.

 Services